ukb-dt/dawn-00/index.md

 • How does uncertainty accumulate, not cancel?
 • What constants are they carrying into the decision before any numbers appear?

-That constant (C_x) is not a nuisance parameter.
+That constant $C_x$ is not a nuisance parameter.
 It’s the whole consent problem.

-In a living kidney donor context, (C_x) includes:
+In a living kidney donor context, $C_x$ includes:
 – family obligation narratives
 – religious interpretations of sacrifice
 – national or communal identity